Brief History of Montana

 As across the nation, World War II broke the hold of the Great Depression on Montana.
 The war brought additional federal monies to the state, but drew young people into the service and into wartime industries on the West Coast.
 The resultant wartime dislocation changed Montana forever.

 Montana's post-war society has evolved significantly during the "modern" era.
-Still predominantly white, it has experienced the building of bridges with Indian communities, the acceptance of ethnic immigrants, the development of a Hutterite network, and the emergence of white-supremacist cells.
-Population fluctuations cost Montana a U.S. House seat in the 1990s and have kept the total population under 900,000.
-Population shifts have loaded Montana's people in the western one-third of the state and "emptied out" eastern Montana's vast spaces.
+Still predominantly white, it has experienced the building of bridges with Indian communities, the acceptance of immigrants, the development of a Hutterite network, and the emergence of white-supremacist cells.
+Population shifts have loaded most of Montana's people in the western one-third of the state and "emptied out" eastern Montana's vast spaces, and a drop in population cost Montana a U.S. House seat in the 1990s.
+The state's population only surpassed one million in 2012.

 While some national observers consider Montana a part of America's "cultural outback," many Montanans pride themselves on their strong spirit of community, their close contact with the environment, and their fundamental "sense of place."
 The debate continues.